 In a perfect world everybody would show up to work on time, nobody would leave early, and employees would never deviate from their assigned schedules.
 However, life is far from predictable and the same applies to people.
-Fingercheck makes it easy for you to keep track of employees who arrive and leave early/late by creating exception policies.
+Fingercheck makes it easy for you to keep track of employees who arrive and leave early or late by creating Exception Policies.

-- From the policies menu, select "Exceptions Policies" and then click on the blue "Add" button to create your new policy.
+- Click on the blue "Add" button to create a new policy.

-- You will be brought to a new page to begin filling out your exception policy.
+- You will be brought to a new page to begin filling out your Exception Policy.
 Fill out the fields as follows - create a "Code" to label your policy and a "Description" that describes your policy.
 Select the exception type you wish to make from the "Exception Type" drop down menu.
 In this case, we're selecting "InEarly", which, as the name implies, will trigger an exception whenever the target employee(s) punch in before their Schedule Policy's assigned Start Time.

-- When you are finished click "Save."
-Now you will see your exception policy.
+- When you are finished click "Save".
+Now you have created your Exception Policy!

 You're not done yet though!
-Now for your policy to actually take effect, you will need to make sure that the schedule is set up properly, specifically the "start minute window" fields which specify how many minutes before or after the scheduled start and end time should be flagged as an exception.
+Now for your policy to actually take effect and be useful, you will need to make sure that the Employee's Schedule Policy is set up properly.
+Specifically the "Window" fields of the Schedule Policy, shown below, which specify how many minutes before or after the scheduled start and end time should be flagged as an exception.
 After you have set your limits, the system will know when to trigger an exception according to the minute window times you have set.
 For more information, see our article on setting up schedules.

-Once you've checked over your schedule, navigate over to your employees' master profile to double check whether the start date matches the start date of your exception policy.
-After you complete these requirements, your exception policy should be fully running!
-You will receive notifications when your employees arrive or leave early or late.
+Once you've checked over your Schedule Policy, navigate over to your employees' Master Profile to double check whether the start date matches the start date of your Exception Policy.

 After you complete these requirements, your Exception Policy should be fully running!
 You will receive notifications on your Fingercheck Dashboard when your employees trigger the policy, and be able to see these exceptions on Time Cards and some reports.